Ignition (The Offspring album)

 Ignition is the second studio album by American punk rock band the Offspring, released on October 16, 1992, by Epitaph Records.
 Issued during the alternative rock and grunge era, the album brought the band small success in Southern California as they started to gather a following.
 This success would continue to grow with their next album, Smash (1994).
-It is the first and only album to include photos of each band member in the liner notes.

 Ignition was certified gold on January 22, 1996, nearly two years after the release of Smash, and has sold over one million copies worldwide.
 For the album's 20th anniversary in 2012, The Offspring played Ignition in its entirety for some selected concerts.
 They also performed the album in 2017 at a benefit concert for 924 Gilman Street.

 The band re-recorded Ignitions sixth track "Dirty Magic" for their ninth studio album Days Go By, released twenty years later.

 Background and recording

 In 1991, The Offspring teamed up with producer Thom Wilson to record the Baghdad 7-inch EP.
 This EP was instrumental to the band's signing with Epitaph Records.
 Wilson had been trying to get The Offspring to switch to Epitaph, a label run by Bad Religion guitarist Brett Gurewitz.
 Gurewitz felt that The Offspring was just not quite pronounced enough for his label, but Baghdad convinced him to give the band a shot.
 Thanks to the success of Baghdad, The Offspring managed to record their second full-length album.
 The band entered two recording studios, Westbeach Recorders and Track Record, in June 1992 to record Ignition, in a similar fashion to the production schedule for The Offspring and Baghdad, which were both recorded in just one month (March 1989 and February 1991 respectively).

 Some of the material (including "Take It Like a Man", which was originally recorded in 1991 for a Flipside magazine compilation, The Big One, and "Get It Right", which appeared on Baghdad) are updated versions of songs that were recorded around The Offspring/Baghdad-era.
 The album also had one outtake, "Mission from God", which was later slightly remixed and then released on the compilation album Punk-O-Rama Vol. 10 in 2005.
 "Mission from God" was then released as a bonus download when Ignition was reissued on vinyl, albeit in its original 1992 mix.